 I have a good understanding of design in general.
-The reason I find it so interesting is that it explains how people could, do and can use technology and the psychology behind it fascinates me.
-But to give a concrete examples of my distribution of skills I visualised it.
+I find it fascinating how people could and can use technology and the psychology behind it.
+Futhermore I tend to focus on the internal communication between the roles of Designers and Programmers and provide methods for more effective collaboration.
+To give a concrete examples of my distribution of skills I visualised them.

-Originally I am from a background in programming in which I worked with several languages (like PHP, Python, PERL, C#, C++ and SQL).
-I do however have to note that I nowadays do not work with them anymore and my knowledge is of them is degraded.
-But hey, I am a designer/front-end developer.
+Originally I am from a background in scientific programming in which I worked with several languages (like PHP, Python, PERL, C#, C++ and SQL) and predicitive modelling.
+Even though nowadays I work in web-development this background has led me to work with (and explore) things like Linked-Data, BlockChain and Data Visualisation.

 Front-end architecture at Bankai